 Secretary-General's latest report

-The UN Secretary-General's quarterly report to the Security Council released on 6 December 2013 provides an update of UNAMA human right activities since 6 September 2013, listed below.
-For a full copy of the latest report, click here.
+The UN Secretary-General's quarterly report to the Security Council released on 7 March 2014 provides an update of UNAMA human right activities since 6 December 2013, listed below.
+For a full copy of the latest report, click here

 III.
 Human rights